Volleyball Attire: How to Dress for Volleyball Practice

 This can be a cumbersome process for some players who are new to the sport or just have a hard time deciding what to wear.

-Thankfully, there are plenty of common ideas on what volleyball attire to wear to practice and how to be prepared.
+Thankfully, there are plenty of common ideas of what to wear to practice and how to be prepared.

 Aside from uniforms, volleyball is a rather “wear what works” sport.